 Blackfire's PHP SDK enables you to test the performance of your code without deploying it.
 You will need to configure it to:

-Anytime a build report is available, the Gitlab notification channel updates the commit status on the corresponding Merge Request.
+Anytime a build report is available, the GitLab notification channel updates the commit status on the corresponding Merge Request.

 You must make sure to create the webhook payload like described above.

-To configure a Gitlab notification channel, open the dashboard build tab of the
+To configure a GitLab notification channel, open the dashboard build tab of the

 related Blackfire environment and look for the Notification Channels section.